EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/training/L6_template_workflow.md

 1. Code development with K8s: Iteratively changing and testing code in a job.

-The workflow describes different strategies to tackle the three common stages in code development and analysis using the EIDF GPU Service.
+The workflow describes different strategies to tackle the three common stages in code development and analysis using the SHS GPU Cluster.

 The three stages are interchangeable and may not be relevant to every project.